bugsarchive/bugsarchive.github.io/README.md

 ```

 Notice how none of the data has to be put together in the frontend, this is very important, we want the site to be accessible by the most simplest forms of browsers without any form of script support needed.

-## A few rules

-1. No JS unless absolutely necessary.
-As we stated earlier, we want this to be accessible by the simplest of browsers, including terminal ones.
-2. Anything created for this project must be FOSS.
-3. No shitposting in PRs, and no special characters, shell escape characters or RegEx syntax in directory or file names.
-4. No AI generated content nor plagiarised content.
-All content must be written by humans and be original; cite any sources however you want.

-> [!WARNING]
-> Violation of Rule 4 will cause you to no longer be able to contribute to the project whatsoever.